Follow the conference on Twitter #ReducingRestrictivePractice

 Dr Helen Smith, Consultant psychiatrist and Clinical Advisor to the mental health safety improvement programme NHS England March 2023

 Issues around workforce retention and staffing shortages remain the greatest challenge for the mental health sector…Understaffing can affect the safety of patients and staff, with a lack of therapeutic interventions leading to an increased risk of violence and aggression on the wards… We have also seen the effect of staffing shortages on services’ ability to follow least restrictive practices.

 Restrictive interventions are often a major contribution to delaying recovery, and have been linked with causing serious trauma, both physical and psychological, to people who use services and to staff…A number of recent studies have shown that it is possible to achieve significant reductions in the use of restrictive interventions.

 NHS England 2022

 This conference will enable you to:

-• Understand how to engage people to reduce anxiety and improve coping strategies during COVID-19
+Understand how to engage people to reduce anxiety and improve coping strategies

-• Understand new legal developments including the Liberty Protection Safeguards and implications of the 2019 Mental Capacity (Amendment) Act
+Understand new legal developments including the Mental Health Units (Use of Force) Act and Liberty Protection Safeguards

 100% of delegates at our last conference on this subject would recommend the conference to a colleague